Wales manager Ryan Giggs ‘questioned on suspicion of assaulting girlfriend’

 The Football Association of Wales (FAW) cancelled a press conference scheduled for Tuesday following what it termed an “alleged incident” involving Giggs.

-Wales were due to announce their squad on Tuesday for the upcoming friendly against the US and Nations League fixtures with the Republic of Ireland and Finland.
+Wales were due to announce their squad on Tuesday for the upcoming friendly against the USA and Nations League fixtures with the Republic of Ireland and Finland.

 An FAW spokesman told the PA news agency: “The FAW is aware of an alleged incident involving the men’s national team manager Ryan Giggs.